5 min read

 Florian Leibert, Co-Founder & CEO at Mesosphere

-Prior to founding Mesosphere, Florian Leibert held software engineering positions at prominent internet sites, including Airbnb, Twitter, Ning, and Adknowledge.
+Prior to co-founding Mesosphere, Florian Leibert held engineering leadership positions at prominent internet sites, including Airbnb, Twitter, Ning, and Adknowledge.
 At age 16, he co-founded online marketplace Knaup Multimedia in Germany.

 Byron Reese, CEO & Publisher at Gigaom and CEO at Knowingly